kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
+- Automatically deleting unused PVCs (this is a decision for cluster administrators)
+- Tracking which specific Pod last used the PVC (only tracking when, not who)
+- Providing PVC usage recommendations or alerts

 ## Proposal